-The trigger icon allows you to configure the diagnostic tool to automatically save PID data from buffer memory to a file when a parameter value crosses a threshold.
-When a trigger is armed, if a trigger event (activated) occurs data collection is stopped and saved to a data file.
-After a trigger has been activated, it must be re-armed to collect additional data.
+The trigger icon allows you to configure the Diagnostic Tool to automatically save PID data from buffer memory to a file when a parameter value crosses a threshold.
+When triggering is armed, a "Trigger event" pauses data collection and saves data to a file.